goodmattg/goodmattg.github.io/content/about.md

 My professional experience is mainly in C/C++, Python, and Scala and spans the software engineering stack from platform engineering to algorithm development.

-In my free time I enjoy exploring new languages (Rust/Haskell/Erlang), and taking on quantitative challenges.
-I’ve completed projects in a wide variety of domains including quantitative finance, natural language processing, and Bayesian statistical modeling.
+In my free time I enjoy playing sports, building things, and taking on new challenges.
+So if you have a new challenge, please reach out.

-## Research Interest
+## Research Interests

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam finibus ipsum ac erat aliquam dapibus.
-Vestibulum vehicula placerat ex, a consectetur odio pharetra quis[^1].
-Mauris id urna ante.

-Fusce pharetra diam ac nisi aliquet, velegestas ex iaculis.
-Pellentesque laoreet cursus tellus sed pellentesque.
-Praesent a rhoncus elit[^2].
-Nunc ipsum nisl, consequat sit amet pretium quis, gravida id ipsum.
+- AutoML for computer vision & deep learning
+- Compressed representation learning
+- Large-scale video understanding & related engineering challenges

 ## Timeline